Vincent Teresa

-Vincent Charles Teresa (1930 – February 21, 1990) was an American mobster in the Boston branch of the Patriarca crime family who claimed to be a top captain for Raymond Patriarca.
+Vincent Charles Teresa (November 28, 1928 – February 21, 1990) was an American mobster in the Boston branch of the Patriarca crime family who claimed to be a top captain for Raymond Patriarca before becoming a protected government witness in 1971.

 Early life

-Teresa was born in Revere, Massachusetts in 1930.
-He was the grandson of Sicilian Mafia member Vincenti Teresa, who moved to the United States in 1895 and became a bootlegger during Prohibition.
+Teresa was born in Revere, Massachusetts in 1928.
+He was the grandson of Sicilian Mafia member Vincenzo Teresa, who moved to the United States in 1895 and became a bootlegger during Prohibition.
 The younger Vincent Teresa's uncle, Dominick "Sandy Mac" Teresa, was a driver for Joseph Lombardo, the underboss of Philippo "Don Pipino" Buccola who arrived from Italy to take the reins of the New England Mafia.

 While he was still in primary school, Vincent Teresa developed a gambling addiction that led him to plan and execute around one dozen burglaries.
 He was caught by authorities while robbing a meat market, but did not serve any jail time.
 Due to several incidents of violence against teachers, Teresa was expelled from school after completing the ninth grade.
 He subsequently joined the United States Navy, where he worked as a cook.
 After an altercation with a superior officer, Teresa was court martialed and given a bad conduct discharge in February 1948.

 Teresa married his childhood sweetheart Blanche Bosselman in 1949.
 After his discharge from the Navy, he worked several odd jobs, all which he had to leave after stealing from his employers.
 During this time, he also partnered with a forger to pass forged checks at different New England banks and embarked on a bank robbery spree.